stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 ### Format Your Code

-[PEP 8](https://www.python.org/dev/peps/pep-0008/) provides the accepted style guide for Python code.
-Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to meet the guidelines in PEP 8.
+Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to a consistent style.

-> [Black](https://black.readthedocs.io/en/stable/) is becoming the standard code formatting tool for Python projects.
+[Black](https://black.readthedocs.io/en/stable/) has been adopted by the Python Software Foundation, to become their code formatting tool.
+It formats Python code to a style that follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) standard.
 Use Black for new projects.

 # Language Syntax